seanlhodges/RStudioConnectInstallDoc/RStudioConnect.md

 ### 4.2 Active Directory
 Adding LDAP authentication is done through setting `Provider  = ldap` under the `[Authentication]` section of the config file.

-LDAP settings were obtained from IT, and stored in Password1.
+LDAP settings were obtained from IT, and stored in 1Password - search for zRStudioLDAP.
 Copy these settings to any new instance of RStudio Connect.

 -----